 TIP- Together In Prayer

-After enjoying a meal together at Fellowship Dinner the second Sunday of the month, we gather, sing a hymn together and spend some time in corporate prayer.
+During the adult SS hour on the second Sunday of the month, we gather, sing a hymn together and spend some time in corporate prayer.
 You may choose whether you wish to pray aloud or not.